jcampos8782/HelloWebApi/README.md

 #### Kubernetes

-If you want to run this application via a local kubernetes cluster (the one provided with your Docker installation), you will need to build and tag the images for the application and database.
+To run this application on docker's built in kubernetes cluster:

 ```
-docker build . -t jcampos/hello-webapi-app
+# Build
-docker build ./db -t jcampos/hello-webapi-db
+docker-compose build

 # Run in Kubernetes
 docker stack deploy --compose-file kube-compose.yml hello-webapi